CaffeineMC/lithium-fabric/README.md

 If you do encounter an issue where Lithium deviates from the norm, please don't hesitate to [open an issue.](https://github.com/jellysquid3/lithium-fabric/issues) Each patch is carefully checked to ensure vanilla parity, but after all, bugs are unavoidable.
+Before opening a new issue, please check using the search tool that your issue has not already been created, and that if there is a suitable template for the issue you are opening, that it is filled out entirely.
+Issues which are duplicates or do not contain the necessary information to triage and debug may be closed.

 ### Community